WebSurge-Allow.txt and Robots.txt to run Load Tests

 For remote servers, you need to prove that you own the servers by providing one of the following files in a well known location in the root of the Web site.

 websurge-allow.txt file in the root folder of your Web site.

-The content of the file is ignored as long as the request returns an
+The content of the file is ignored as long as the request to

 HTTP 200 response.

 If you already have a

 robots.txt file in the root of your site, you can add the following text: